As you may know, one type of workers' compensation permanency award is a schedule loss of use award, a lump sum benefit

 payable for the permanent loss of function of an injured extremity.
 For decades, the Board consistently applied permanency

 guidelines to calculate the value of these awards without regard to one’s ability to work or earn.
-This past summer, the New
+In 2017, the New

 York State Legislature and Governor Cuomo, prompted by New York’s insurance interests, directed the Board to publish new